 Par.
 4: Background of previous NDFS pulses and scientific evidence for increased productivity (reuse language from report Intro).

 Par.
 5: NDFS adaptive management.

+-evaluate the effects of summer-fall flows in the bypass and CSC on ecological responses, the effect of water source

+- to inform resource managers adaptively managing experiment flow pulses in the north delta, or elsewhere of findings

 Research questions and hypotheses.

+Methods

+Study Area

-MethodsThe study area included the North Delta region of the upper San Francisco Estuary, ranging from Colusa Basin – Ridge Cut Slough to the Lower Sacramento River as the northernmost and southernmost locations, respectively.
+The study area included the North Delta region of the upper San Francisco Estuary, ranging from Colusa Basin – Ridge Cut Slough to the Lower Sacramento River as the northernmost and southernmost locations, respectively.
 Two key regions evaluated within the study area were the Yolo Bypass and Cache Slough Complex, as together, they represent the largest remaining area of floodplain and freshwater tidal slough habitat (Frantzich et al. 2018) that may be critical for ESA-listed species and are the focus for a number of conservation actions.
 The Knights Landing Ridge Cut is a 10 km channel that connects the Colusa Basin Drain to the Yolo Bypass (i.e. Colusa Basin-Ridge Cut area) allowing water from Glenn-Colusa (e.g. agricultural return water, Sacramento River water, and other water inputs to pass or drain through the bypass.
 The Yolo Bypass is a 24,000-hectare and 60 km long floodplain and tidal slough, that is partially leveed and serves as the primary flood control system for Sacramento, CA. During wetter conditions the bypass typically has positive flow downstream to CSC and Lower Sacramento River from overtopping of the Fremont weir with Sacramento River water and/or additional inputs from western tributaries.
 During drier conditions, particularly in summer-fall, the wetted area of the Yolo Bypass is reduced to a narrow perennial canal, called the Toe Drain.
 The Cache Slough Complex (CSC) is a region of tidal wetlands and dead-end sloughs that is connected to the base of the Yolo Bypass Toe Drain and is one of the remaining habitats characteristic of the historic estuary.
 The CSC includes complex habitat such as small sloughs, channels, and open water which can influence foodweb production and is likely why it has served as an important habitat for native fishes historically (Sommer and Mejia, 2013; Young et al. 2021).
 While the summer-fall season leads to drier and low-flow conditions in the North Delta, the seasonal effect on flows is exacerbated with higher water diversion rates for agriculture, recreation and water management.
 Summer-fall water use in many cases exceeds the supply of water inputs into the bypass and changes hydrology by reversing outflow to low or net negative (i.e. net flow is upstream after accounting for tidal effects) (Frantzich et al. 2018).
 We also used Sherwood Harbor on the mainstem Sacramento River as a reference to contrast to bypass and CSC flows.

-Generating Pulse Flows
+Augmented Flows